Wednesday Sunny. Light winds becoming S 15 to 20 km/h in the late evening. Daytime maximum temperatures around 30.

 Thursday Sunny.
 Winds S 15 to 20 km/h becoming light before dawn then becoming S 15 to 20 km/h in the middle of the day.

 Friday Sunny.
-Winds S/SW 15 to 20 km/h becoming light before dawn then becoming S/SW 15 to 20 km/h in the evening.
+Winds S 15 to 20 km/h becoming light during the morning.

 Riverland Weather Forecasts

 ||14||33||5%||< 1mm||Nil||S 16||56||S 17||22|

 A stagnant weather pattern at the beginning of 2017 has caused multiple heatwaves and sparse rainfall across New South Wales.

 No matter how much you swat, wave, yell, or occasionally swallow flies, their persistence always beats yours.

 Aircraft companies are being pushed to extremes as they drop food and supplies to Northern Territory communities stranded by continuing wet weather.